revenue-share-labs/inn-keeper/.github/CONTRIBUTING.md

-# Welcome to OpenMask!
+# Welcome to InnKeeper!

-If you're submitting code to OpenMask, there are some simple things we'd appreciate you doing to help us stay organized!
+If you're submitting code to InnKeeper, there are some simple things we'd appreciate you doing to help us stay organized!

 ### Finding the right project